 History classes at Prep cultivate critical thinking, passion, and an ability to approach information and questions from an historical perspective.
-Whether reading the Bhagavad Gita, assessing Abraham Lincoln’s role in ending slavery, representing Israel in an international negotiation, debating the issues in an upcoming election, or contemplating the qualities of a good life, students and teachers delve deeply into the controversies and unresolved questions that make history a vibrant and dynamic discipline.
+Whether reading the Bhagavad Gita, role playing the Mexican Revolution, assessing Abraham Lincoln’s role in ending slavery, representing China in an international negotiation, debating the issues in an upcoming election, or contemplating the qualities of a good life, students and teachers delve deeply into the controversies and unresolved questions that make history a vibrant and dynamic discipline.

 - History 7th Grade (Geography)

 - History 8th Grade (US History and Civics)

 - World History 1

 - Advanced Topics in World History (H)

 - AP United States History